IBAnimatable/IBAnimatable/Documentation/Transitions.md

 ![Transition - Present Transition](https://raw.githubusercontent.com/JakeLin/IBAnimatable-Misc/master/IBAnimatable/PresentTransition.gif)

 You can see the example in "TransitionsInInterfaceBuilder.storyboard" and play around different configurations.
-Then open the App and tap on "Forget Passowrd" button, and tap on "transitions" cell to navigate to Transitions Scene.
+Then open the App and tap on "Forget Password" button, and tap on "transitions" cell to navigate to Transitions Scene.
 Tap on "IB" button to see the configurations you made in "TransitionsInInterfaceBuilder.storyboard".

 If you want to have separate animation effect for different **Present Transition**, see the section [Configuring Present transition in Interface Builder via Segue](configuring-present-transition-in-interface-builder-via-segue).